-Skies clear as further coronavirus curbs ground more flights
+Coronavirus grounds more flights, takes toll on jobs

 Singapore Airlines (SIAL.SI) grounded most of its fleet after the Asian city-state banned entry or transit by short-term visitors on Sunday.

 “This is the greatest challenge in the SIA Group’s existence,” Chief Executive Goh Choon Phong said in a memo to staff.

-The group said it had reached agreements with unions on a set of cost-cutting measures, including unpaid leave, affecting about 10,000 staff.
-The chief executive is taking a 30% salary cut from the start of April.
+The CEO is, for his part, taking a 30% salary cut from the start of April .

-The airline normally relies heavily on connecting passengers from markets such as Australia to Europe, and India to North America through its Singapore hub.
+The airline normally relies on connecting passengers from markets such as Australia to Europe and India to North America through its Singapore hub.

 Taiwan announced similar travel curbs that will hit China Airlines Ltd (2610.TW) and EVA Airways Corp (2618.TW), which have marketed Taipei as a convenient and affordable transit airport, competing with Hong Kong and Singapore.